oernster/3D-printing-info/README.md

 drying.txt: filament drying guide. filament-experiences.txt: my personal experiences with numerous filament brands and types. slicers-guide.txt: brief summary of my two favourite slicers and pros and cons.
+TemperatureTowerGuide.txt: A simple guide to how to do a temperature tower.